Hieromon/AutoConnect/mkdocs/howtoembed.md

 #### Add a new MQTT Device

 Since January 2022, the ThingSpeak channel authentication scheme has changed, and the following procedures are for the new authentication.
-You will need to obtain the MQTT device credentials by defining an MQTT device for the channel you created in the previous steps.
+You will need to obtain the credentials of the MQTT device by registering it with the channel you created in the previous step.

 Once you have defined your ThingSpeak channel, you can define devices: select **MQTT** from the **Devices** menu that appears in ThingSpeak's channel information to begin registering devices.

 <img src="images/mqttdevice.png" width="70%"/>

 Give the device a name on the next page that appears after you select the MQTT device.
-That device, in this example, should be the ESP module that the ThingSpeak MQTT channel would identify.
-You then specify the channels and message types that you want to allow for that device. (i.e., the ESP module)
+In this example, its device should be the ESP module that the ThingSpeak MQTT channel would identify.
+You then specify the channel and message type you want to allow for the device. (i.e., the ESP module)

-Upon successful registration of an MQTT device, **Client ID**, **Username**, and **Password** are issued as credentials for the device.
-You can retrieve these credentials and save them as JSON.
-After downloading the credential, open it in a text editor and check its contents.
+Upon successful registration of the MQTT device, **Client ID**, **Username**, and **Password** are issued as credentials for the device.
+You can retrieve the credentials and save them as JSON.
+After downloading the credential file, open it with a text editor and check the contents.

 <img src="images/mqttcredential.png" width="70%"/>

 ### Sketch publishes messages

-The [mqttRSSI.ino](https://github.com/Hieromon/AutoConnect/blob/master/examples/mqttRSSI/mqttRSSI.ino) sketch registered in the [AutoConnect GitHub repository](https://github.com/Hieromon/AutoConnect) is the complete code for publishing RSSI to the ThingSpeak channel.
-It is a sketch with the AutoConnectAux extension pages that allow you to flexibly configure the channel information you create as ThingSpeak channels.
+The [mqttRSSI.ino](https://github.com/Hieromon/AutoConnect/blob/master/examples/mqttRSSI/mqttRSSI.ino) sketch in the [AutoConnect repository](https://github.com/Hieromon/AutoConnect) is the complete code for publishing RSSI to the ThingSpeak channel.
+The sketch comes with an AutoConnectAux custom Web page to flexibly configure channel information created as a ThingSpeak channel.

 <img src="images/ac_mqtt_setting.png" width="50%"/>